Rogelio Álvarez: Later career

-In November 1962, the Cincinnati Reds traded Álvarez to the Washington Senators in exchange for first baseman Harry Bright.
+In November 1962, the Cincinnati Reds traded Álvarez to the Washington Senators for first baseman Harry Bright.
 Going into the season, Mickey Vernon, manager of the Senators at the time, said that Álvarez was poised to play first base in the majors that season with Washington.
 During spring training in 1963, Álvarez was barred from leaving his native Cuba, making it impossible for him to report to the Senators.
 The Mexican government was involved in helping Álvarez leave Cuba to return to the United States.
-Tom Brown replaced Álvarez on the Senators roster while he was in Cuba.
+Tom Brown replaced Álvarez on the Senators' roster while he was in Cuba.
 On May 10, 1963, it was reported that Álvarez left Cuba and returned to his baseball career. Álvarez, who did not comment on how he returned from Cuba, was sold by the Senators to the Triple-A San Diego Padres after his return.
 That season with the Padres, Álvarez batted .259 with 51 runs, 95 hits, 19 doubles, two triples, 15 home runs and 63 RBIs in 103 games.

 Álvarez joined the Double-A Macon Peaches of the Southern League in 1964.
 With the Peaches, he batted .271 with 16 runs, 39 hits, seven doubles, 10 home runs and 42 RBIs in 56 games. Álvarez split the 1965 season between the Triple-A San Diego Padres and the Double-A Knoxville Smokies.
 He batted a combined .233 with 27 runs, 70 hits, 10 doubles, 16 home runs and 50 RBIs in 111 games.
 In 1967, Álvarez started the season with the Double-A Smokies batting .312 with 56 runs, 115 hits, 20 doubles, one triple, 27 home runs and 78 RBIs in 114 games.
 He was second amongst Southern League batters in home runs, fifth in batting average and sixth in RBIs. Álvarez split the 1967 season between the Double-A Knoxville Smokies and the Double-A Evansville White Sox.
 Between the two Southern League teams, he batted .240 with 46 runs, 110 hits, 21 doubles, one triple, 19 home runs and 84 RBIs in 133 games.
 In 1968, Álvarez joined the Triple-A Veracruz Aguila of the Mexican League.
-He played with Veracruz for the next four season before joining the Poza Rica Petroleros, also of the Mexican League, in 1972. Álvarez spent his final season in professional baseball in 1973 with the Mexican League Yucatán Leones.
+He played with Veracruz for the next four seasons before joining the Poza Rica Petroleros, also of the Mexican League, in 1972. Álvarez spent his final season in professional baseball in 1973 with the Mexican League Yucatán Leones.